-Medical Secretaries with little to no experience tend to make between $22610 and $27070 while the more experienced ones make over $39540 per year.
+Medical Secretaries with little to no experience tend to make between $25390 and $29580 while the more experienced ones can earn over $43200 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Medical Secretary is to move to a higher paying state like WA.
-Right now, the highest paying states for Medical Secretaries are WA, MA, NJ, CT and DC.
+One of the easiest ways to increase your salary as a Medical Secretary is to move to a higher paying state like DC.
+Right now, the highest paying states for Medical Secretaries are DC, MA, CA, MN and WA.

-3 other factors that can increase your salary as A Medical Secretary is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Medical Secretary is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Medical Secretaries what degree they had when they got the job and most of them said they had a Some college courses followed by High School Diploma.
+We asked other Medical Secretaries what degree they had when they got the job and most of them said they had a College Certificate followed by a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a Medical Secretary.

 |Suitable for people who likes to follow routines|

 |Suitable for people who values relationships between co-workers and customers and wants to work in a friendly non-competitive environment|